Guide - Rope Bondage

 Jute Rope

-• Mass produced rope may have chemical smells and be unusable, or have to be treated maually.
+• Mass produced rope may have chemical smells and be unusable, or have to be treated manually.

 • It has teeth, meaning the rope is better at holding knots and doing frictions.